← All Articles

 Written outlines (30 days out): Require detailed session descriptions including specific examples, case studies, and demonstrations planned.
 Review for redundancy across all submissions.

-Final coordination (48 hours out): Conduct 15-minute calls confirming content, addressing last-minute concerns, and sharing updates about preceding sessions.
+Final coordination (48 hours out): Conduct brief calls confirming content, addressing last-minute concerns, and sharing updates about preceding sessions.

 Platform conflicts require equal attention.
 Major considerations include: